Published:

 7. Clean Hoses and Tires

-Since rubberized components, such as hydraulic hoses and tires, may require special detergent, it’s best to wash them last.
-Apply detergent to the rubberized components and let it sit for the required amount of time.
+It’s best to wash rubberized components, such as hydraulic hoses and tires, last because they may require special detergent.
+Apply the necessary detergent to the rubberized components and let it sit for the required amount of time.
 Once finished, gently rinse the detergent from the rubberized components.

 8. Allow the Machine to Air Dry